 - metrics.endpoint A host:port pair, e.g. localhost:2014.
-If an empty string, a client that discards all metrics will be returned. - metrics.log_if_unconfigured['] Whether to log metrics when there is no unconfigured endpoint.
-Defaults to false.

-Parameters raw_config (Dict[str, str]) - The application configuration which should have settings for the metrics client.
+If an empty string, a client that discards all metrics will be returned. - metrics.log_if_unconfigured' Whether to log metrics when there is no unconfigured endpoint.
+Defaults to false. - metrics.swallow_network_errors' When false, network errors during sending to metrics collector will cause an exception to be thrown.
+When true, those exceptions are logged and swallowed instead.
+Defaults to false. - Parameters raw_config (Dict[str, str]) The application configuration which should have settings for the metrics client.